City comparison

 Climate, safety, and demographics side by side.

-Glen Burnie, MD is about 11% cheaper overall than Silver Spring, MD, based on our cost-of-living index.
-Housing costs are roughly 21% lower in Glen Burnie than in Silver Spring.
-If you earn $80,000 in Glen Burnie, you'd need about $89,871 in Silver Spring to keep the same standard of living.
+Glen Burnie, MD is about 11.4% cheaper overall than Silver Spring, MD, based on our cost-of-living index.
+Housing costs are roughly 27% higher in Silver Spring than in Glen Burnie.
+If you earn $80,000 in Glen Burnie, you'd need about $90,279 in Silver Spring to keep the same standard of living.